BookStackApp/website/content/blog/bookstack-release-v22-03.md

 Links within the WYSIWYG editor are now easier to manage.
-Previously, removing a link would be a non-obvious chore of editing the link then emptying the link input.
-Now, when you're focused on a link, you'll see a toolbar to allow easy and quick link editing, removal or opening:
+Previously, removing a link would be a non-obvious chore of editing the link via the main toolbar then emptying the link input before pressing save.
+Now, when you're focused on a link, you'll see a toolbar to allow quick and easy link editing, removal or opening:

 ![WYSIWYG Editor Toolbar Link with three buttons: Edit link, Remove link & Open link in new tab](/images/2022/03/link_toolbar.png)

 In addition, a new shortcut has been added to the editor.
-You can press `Ctrl+Shift+K` (Or `Cmd+Shift+K` on mac) to instantly show a popup for quick linking to existing BookStack content:
+You can press `Ctrl+Shift+K` (Or `Cmd+Shift+K` on MacOS) to instantly show a popup for quick linking to existing BookStack content:

 ![Link Selector Popup Modal Window Preview](/images/2022/03/link_selector.png)